echoprotocol/echowiki/technologies/x86-64-virtual-machine/c++-smart-contracts.md

 ## Contract events

-In contracts we can use event mechanism.
-In contract namespace we should add event signature `EVENT(event_name, variable_type1, variable_type2)` and then we can emit the event in the place we need.
-Event records in the result logs:
+Events mechanism is supported in x86-64 contracts.
+Following event signature `EVENT(event_name, variable_type1, variable_type2)`is defined in contract namespace we and later in can be emited in the contract functions.
+Event will be saved in the contract result:

 ```sh
 get_contract_result 1.11.4